 Row 6: Servicing and Maintenance

-How much you budget for maintenance will depend on several factors, such as whether you are buying new or used, if the car has a warranty, and what type of car it is.
+How much you budget for maintenance will depend on several factors, such as whether you are buying a new vehicle or used car, if the car has a warranty, and what type of car it is.

 The good news is most car dealerships and independent garages work to their own fixed-price servicing menu, which can be looked up online.
 Unless you drive in excess of 12,000 miles a year, servicing is generally required only annually.
 However, your maintenance schedule will alternate between minor and major services, so be sure to check your car’s service history and mileage to see what is due in the coming year, and enter this figure into your spreadsheet against the relevant month.